The

 • Apocalypse Now (1979)

-• Apcolypse Now (The Complete Dossier) (2006) - Vintage footage of Nyle Steiner in the studio recording this historic soundtrack is included in extra video features!
+• Apocalypse Now (The Complete Dossier) (2006) - Vintage footage of Nyle Steiner in the studio recording this historic soundtrack is included in extra video features!

-• Black Stallion - Participated as a composer not as a session musician.
-Nyle and Shirley Walker improvised live to the film then this was sent to an orchestrator to be replayed by an orchestra.
+• Black Stallion - Interestingly, Steiner participated as a composer- not as a session musician.
+Nyle Steiner and Shirley Walker improvised live to the film then this recording was sent to an orchestrator to be replayed by an orchestra.

 • The Color Purple (1985)